Solankimohit01/FinTrack/README.md

 # 💰 FinTrack - Personal Expense Tracker (CLI - Java)

 **FinTrack** is a Java-based command-line application for tracking personal income and expenses.
-It's built using standard Java, with JDBC for MySQL database operations.
+It's built using standard Java.
 Developed in IntelliJ IDEA.

 ---